 The Wellcome Trust policy was extended in October 2014 to include all scholarly monographs and book chapters written by its grant-holders as part of their Trust-funded research.
 For more information see their guidance Ensuring compliance for monographs and book chapters.

-Academic Divisions, OUP and the University of Oxford OA Project Group are involved in discussions with the Wellcome Trust to work through the implications of this new policy for Oxford researchers
+Academic Divisions, OUP and the University of Oxford OA Steering Group are involved in discussions with the Wellcome Trust to work through the implications of policy for Oxford researchers.

 The project itself was not funded by the WT but I have a WT Investigator award/ I am a WT Fellow/ my salary is funded by WT/ work at a WT Centre or at a Major Overseas Programme.
 Does the policy still apply?